josephlewis/Roman_roadways_structure/README.md

-# Process-explicit model reveals variability in the influence of slope gradient on roads in the Roman empire
+# Generative inference model reveals motivations for road construction in past societies

-This repository contains all the data and scripts required to fully reproduce all analyses presented in the paper "_Process-explicit model reveals variability in the influence of slope gradient on roads in the Roman empire_" authored by **Lewis**, J and Crema, E.R.
+This repository contains all the data and scripts required to fully reproduce all analyses presented in the paper "_Generative inference model reveals motivations for road construction in past societies
+_" authored by **Lewis**, J and Crema, E.R.

 Getting Started
 ---------------